-This Blackberry Cornbread Skillet Cake is the perfect savory and sweet addition to your summer brunch menu.
-It’s perfect to serve for out of town guests who may be visiting or a lazy Sunday breakfast with a cup of coffee.
+This Blackberry Cornbread Skillet Cake is the perfect sweet addition to your repertoire of summer brunch recipes.
+It's perfect to serve out-of-town guests who may be visiting or a lazy Sunday breakfast with a cup of coffee.

 Step 1: Make the Blackberry Syrup

-When you are satisfied with the consistency.
-Set aside while you make your cake batter.
+- When you are satisfied with the consistency set it aside while you make your cake batter.

-TIP: Not all cornmeals are alike!
-Some are more grainy that others.
-I like a fine grain cornmeal for this recipe as it create a better cake-like texture.
-You can find my favorite brand in the recipe card below under “Recommended Products”.
+- Not all cornmeals are alike!
+Some are more grainy than others.
+I like fine-grain cornmeal for this recipe as it creates a better cake-like texture.

 - Not enough of the right kind of fat.
 I've found using two types of fats - butter and oil - is the perfect ratio for super moist cornbread.
 The butter adds flavor and the oil adds moisture.